Keran-An/Analyzing-Business-Data-in-SQL/sql_scripts/exploratory_analysis.md

 LIMIT 5;
 ```
 # User-Centric KPIs
+Financial KPIs like profit are important, but they don't speak to user activity and engagement.
+In this chapter, you'll learn how to calculate the registrations and active users KPIs, and use window functions to calculate the user growth and retention rates.
 ## Registration by Month
 - Tracks the number of new user registrations per month.
 - Important for understanding customer acquisition trends over time.